nyaa-chan/Discord-Shitpost/README.md

 This bot was originaly made to take an image that a user submits and overlays the dio walk meme template to it.
 I saw it in a meme somewhere but it didn't exist so I made it myself. :)

+If you just want this bot in your server click on this link: https://discord.com/api/oauth2/authorize?client_id=676919574679257158&permissions=52224&scope=bot

 ## Installation

 * Requires Python 3.8 or later